Create a multi-zone universe with Kubernetes

 The following illustration shows the Overview tab of a newly-created universe:

-- Click Actions > Connect to access the
+On a specific node, click Actions > Connect to access the

 Connect to the universe

-For information on how to connect to the universe from the Kubernetes cluster as well as remotely, see Connecting YugabyteDB Clusters.
+For information on how to connect to the universe from the Kubernetes cluster, as well as remotely, see Connecting YugabyteDB clusters.